pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --preferred-modules
 """""""""""""""""""
-*Couples of modules and preferred modules, separated by a comma.
-Submodules may also be specified using '.' syntax (for ex. 'os.path').*
+*Couples of modules and preferred modules, separated by a comma.*

 **Default:**  ``()``